yenlow/agents-databricks/README.md

 - Lakehouse monitoring of agent app

 ## Next Steps
+- Add external MCP server to the multi-agent
+- Apps
 - **Explore More Tools**: Extend your agent with APIs, advanced Python functions, or additional SQL endpoints.
 - **Production Deployment**: Integrate CI/CD for continuous improvement, monitor performance in MLflow, and manage model versions.